gregvanl/vscode-docs/blogs/2019/07/25/remote-ssh.md

 ![python-intellisense](python-intellisense.png)

 To run the app, press `kbstyle(F5)`, and select the **Flask** debug configuration.
 In the Python Debug Console, you'll see that the app is running on localhost at port 5000.
 However, localhost currently refers to the remote server, not your local machine.
-To be able to browse to the web app on your local machine, we're going to leverage a cool feature here called [Port Forwarding](https://code.visualstudio.com/docs/remote/ssh#_forwarding-a-port-creating-ssh-tunnel).
+To be able to browse to the web app on your local machine, we're going to leverage another feature here called [Port Forwarding](https://code.visualstudio.com/docs/remote/ssh#_forwarding-a-port-creating-ssh-tunnel).

 To be able to access a port on the remote machine that may not be publicly exposed, we need to establish a connection or a tunnel between a port on our local machine and the server.
 With the app still running, open the SSH Explorer and find the **Forwarded Ports** view.
 Click on that view, and indicate that we want to forward port 5000: